BitKnitting/energy_monitor_firmware/Readme.md

 The image notes that GPIO 15 is HW CS.
 For HSPI:
 ```
-from machine import Pin, SPI
+from monitor import Pin, SPI
 hspi = SPI(1, 200000, sck=Pin(14), mosi=Pin(13), miso=Pin(12))
 ```
 #### VSPI